Palling Volunteer Rescue Service: First station: 1840–1930

 During its 91 years of service, the Sea Palling lifeboat station had one of the best rescue records of all the lifeboat stations in the UK.
 In 400 launches 795 lives had been saved, a record bettered by only three other UK stations.
-Crews had gained four RNLI silver gallantry medals, with a replica of the one awarded to Tom Bishop still on show at St Margaret's Church.
+Crews had gained five RNLI silver gallantry medals, with a replica of the one awarded to Tom Bishop still on show at St Margaret's Church.

 Second station: 1972–present

 In 1972, due to the developing number of beachside tourists, local residents and businesses sought to raise funds to buy and support their own local inshore rescue boat.
 In 1972 under the charity established as the Palling Volunteer Rescue Service (PVRS) (Registered Charity No. 267211), the first lifeboat the Hearts of Oak came into service, covering the area between Eccles-on-Sea and Winterton-on-Sea.

 In 1981, the boat was replaced by the first rigid-hulled inflatable boat (RIB), named Leo after the majority of funds were raised by the Norwich Leo clubs.
 In April 2008, a new RIB named Lions Roar came into service.
 Named after the majority fund raiser and benefactor, The Hoveton and Wroxham Lions club, she was blessed by the Bishop of Norwich on 4 May 2008.
 However on 1 September 2011, whilst on a night time training exercise, the boat hit unidentified underwater rocks, and was so severely damaged that it was written off by the insurance company.

 In December 2011, a new 5.7 m Ocean Pro RIB was ordered from Humber Ribs and fitted out by Goodchild Marine.
 Equipped with a 90 hp outboard engine for a top speed of 36 kn, the £22,000 SP4 came into service in May 2012.
 She was later named Lion Heart by the Bishop of Thetford.
-In 2017 the engine was upgraded to a 115 hp outboard and now a 150hp.
+In 2017 the engine was upgraded to a 115 hp outboard and now a 150 hp.
 In addition, an Arancia named Lion Ros Clipston equipped with a 30 hp outboard and a shoreline rescue quad bike were brought into service, again funded by the Hoveton and Wroxham Lions Club.

-In 2022 Lionheart and the Quad bike were retired and replaced by a 6.3 Ocean Pro rib, named Canon Portal and equipped with a 200hp outboard together with a multi wheeled Argocat Responder.
+In 2022 Lionheart and the Quad bike were retired and replaced by a 6.3 Ocean Pro rib, named Canon Portal and equipped with a 200 hp outboard together with a multi wheeled Argocat Responder.

 Sea Palling Independent Lifeboat is a declared facility of the Maritime and Coastguard Agency.
 Between mid-May and mid-September each year, in addition, the RNLI maintains a part time lifeguard station on the beach at Sea Palling, located adjacent to the Sea Palling Independent lifeboat station.
 Among the volunteers in 2007 was Steve Ignorant co-founder of the anarcho-punk band Crass.